Getting to Rougemont

 Access

-By automobile
+By car

 By train

-• Timetables available a www.cff.ch
+• Timetables available at www.cff.ch

 Setting in Rougemont